0xcuriousapple/paaradarshak-chainrunner/README.md

 ## Description 📝

-Transparentizing and decentralizing donations to increase trust and the donor’s accountability.
+A Blockchain based Donation system for enhanced transparency.
+Decentralizing donations to increase trust and the donor’s accountability.

-Add some more lines here
+- Add some more lines here
+- 2 more lines

 ## Demo 🔥